Ganesh Chaturthi (2017) - Ganpati - Hindu Festival - Festivals of India

-Ganesh Chaturthi or Ganpati is being celebrated from 5 - 15 September 2016.
+Ganesh Chaturthi or Ganpati will be celebrated from 25 august to 5 September 2017

 About Ganesh Chaturthi

 Lord Ganesha (Ganesh) or Ganpati is one of the most revered deities in the Hindu religion.

 Ganpati, Ganeshotsav or Ganesh Chaturthi is a festival that celebrates the birthday of Lord Ganesh, son of Lord Shiva and Parvati.
 Lord Ganesh, the elephant headed deity is the God of wisdom and prosperity.
 He is also known for removing obstacles and his blessings are invoked before beginning any auspicious venture.

 Ganesh Chaturthi is celebrated in the month of August or September, all over India but the greatest fervour is seen the states of Maharastra, Karnataka, Andhra Pradesh and Goa.

 Ganeshotsav is also celebrated in Nepal and by Hindus wherever they are in the world.

 Ganpati Idol Making

 Ganesh Chaturthi festival is a 10 day celebration; the final day - the 10th day - culminating on the Anant Chaturdashi day when the idols of Lord Ganesha are immersed in a body of water.

 This festival was started by Chatrapati Shivaji, a Maratha King.
 Bal Gangadhar Tilak, popularly called Lokmanya Tilak, a Maratha politician and a nationalist, transformed this festival, from a privately held smaller festival, into a publicly celebrated state and national festival.